ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 [^ttext1]: IOPS values are based on 16k I/O size.
 [^ttext2]: Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers.
 The throughput multiplier for the 10 IOPS/GB  tier and the custom profile is 256 KB.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.

+IOPS values are based on 16k I/O size.
+Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
+The higher the IOPS that you specify, the higher the throughput the volume can handle.
+Maximum throughput is 1024 MBps.

 Moving volumes across volume-profiles that belong to different families is not allowed.
 {: restriction}